elifesciences-publications/MSV_EEG/README.md

+### This code is associated with the paper from Phan et al., "Multivariate stochastic volatility modeling of neural data". eLife, 2019. http://dx.doi.org/10.7554/eLife.42950

 Bayesian Sampling for Multivariate Stochastic Volatility (MSV) Models

 This is a C++ implementation of the Bayesian sampling algorithm for MSV models via Rcpp.
 Ones need the following R packages to run this code :Rcpp, RcppArmadillo, mvtnorm (install.packages(c('Rcpp', 'RcppArmadillo', 'mvtnorm')) to install).